 - My SCOBY is black: Sadly, this means your SCOBY is dead.
 Dump both the SCOBY and tea, clean your container, and get a new SCOBY to start over.

 - I’m overrun with SCOBYs!
 This happens quickly, as every batch of kombucha creates a SCOBY baby.
 After you’ve put a few into a SCOBY hotel and given so many to friends that they run when they see you coming, what do you do?
-You can throw them away, or compost them, or check this out: you can turn them into art: Jewelry, Puppets, Monet Replicas, Sculpture, and Clothing.
+You can simply throw them away or compost them in your garden.
+But you can also use them as a bandaid, a facial treatment, or you can turn them into art: Jewelry, Puppets, Monet Replicas, Sculpture, and Clothing.